ljy95135/calc/README.md

 # calc
 This is a elixir project for Web development course.
-This caculator only work for integer's + - * /(integer division) and (), so unary operator is not valid.
+This caculator only works for integer's + - * /(integer division) and (), so unary operator is not valid.

 I not only implement all feature professor required.
 Like